This post may contain affiliate links. Please read my disclosure.

 Ingredient Notes

-- Butternut squash - adds sweet and earthy undertones with hints of nuttiness to the gnocchi.
+- Butternut squash - Adds sweet and earthy undertones with hints of nuttiness to the gnocchi.

 - Ricotta - helps act as a binder and also keeps the gnocchi light and pillowy.

-- All-purpose flour - you want to add just enough so the dough comes together.
+- All-purpose flour - You want to add just enough so the dough comes together.

-- Unsalted butter - by browning the butter, you add a nutty flavor which complements the gnocchi and makes for a great sauce.
+- Unsalted butter - By browning the butter, you add a nutty flavor which complements the gnocchi and makes for a great sauce.

-- Sage - when I think of fall, sage is the herb that comes to mind and is enhanced by cooking in the butter.
+- Sage - When I think of fall, sage is the herb that comes to mind and is enhanced by cooking in the butter.

 Ingredient Swaps